-Confidential data of people are often collected, stored, and published by different entities, such as statistical agencies or hospitals, to be analyzed and used by decision makers, politicians, researchers, etc. This leads to new security issues such as compromising the confidentiality of people.
+Secret information of people are often collected, stored, and published by different entities, such as statistical agencies or hospitals, to be analyzed and used by decision makers, politicians, researchers, etc. This leads to new security issues such as compromising the confidentiality of people.
 So we need the mechanism to protect the date sets and ensuring confidentiality of people.
-There are many paradigms to protect data sets containing sensitive statistical information have been proposed.
-The two main paradigms for data set protection are Classical and Synthetic.
-Recently, the possibility of combining the two paradigms, leading to a hybrid paradigm, has been considered.
-In this work, the securities of some synthetic and classical methods have analyzed and conclude that they suffer from a high interval disclosure risk.
-In this paper, the fully hybrid method is proposed to protect the confidentiality of statistical data sets with the goal of reducing its interval disclosure risk.
+There are many paradigms to protect data sets containing sensitive arithmetic information is proposed.
+The two main paradigms for data set protection are conventional and imitation.
+Freshly, the possibility of combining the two paradigms, leading to a hybrid paradigm, has been considered.
+In this work, the securities of some synthetic and classical methods have analyzed and conclude that they suffer from a high intermission revelation possibility.
+In this research paper, fully amalgam method is proposed to protect the confidentiality of statistical data sets with the goal of reducing its intermission revelation possibility.